tommy11jo/gpt-tunnel/README.md

 ## Notes

 - The new chat window opens on the right-half of your screen if you use the chrome browser.
 Works in chrome, not in Arc.
+- This extension requests permission to "Read and Change all your data on all websites".
+This is necessary because it has to read the DOM to gather the local context when you trigger an action.
 - A broader goal is to create an entrypoint to a chatting webpage from separate webpages, by exposing the most common, simple prompting patterns.

 ## Developer Setup